1DSAG/UI5-Best-Practice/docs/routing/patterns.markdown

 ## Routing Patterns

 Whenever a hash is added to a URL, the router checks whether there is a route with a matching pattern.
 The first matching route is taken and the corresponding target view is called.
-The data provided with the hash are passed on to the target.
+The data provided with the hash are passed on to the target [(1)](#reference1).

-You can use the following kinds of patterns:
+You can use the following kinds of patterns [(2) Blog Post: Routing with Parameters in SAPUI5 application](#reference2):

 ### Hard-coded pattern